guilleng/c-programming-a-modern-approach-solutions/chapter15/exercises/04/README.md

 ---

 (a)
-To determine the output of the program, see an outlining of the preprocessed file:
+To determine the output of the program, let's first observe an outline of the preprocessed file:

 ```
 /* stdio.h lines are placed here */